mwcproject/mwc-qt-wallet/DOC/project_structure.md

 ![](project_structure_images/High_level_arch.png)

-Core and bridges without limitations.
+Core and bridges can interact with each other without limitations.
 Direct functional calls and messages are supported.

-UI can talk with Bridges only and only with messages.
-Q_INVOKE is messages as well.
+UI can talk with Bridges only and only with messages (Q_INVOKE calls are messages).
 Please note, even Desktop code can call derectly any methinds, please don't do, use bridges.
 That will enforce to add some interface to bridge and implement complicated logic on core side that is shared.
 It is exactly what we need.